antoniofractuous/MEAN-stack-angular/README.md

 - `-i`: Is a flag that specifies an alternate identification file to use for public key authentication.

+- `private-key`: Is a variable in cryptography that is used with an algorithm to encrypt and decrypt data.

+- `username`: The Linux distribution that you are using.

+- `ipv4`: Is the public IP of your EC2 instance.
+It is the underlying technology that makes it possible for us to connect our devices to the web.

 **NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*

+**NOTE**: *Private keys should only be shared with the key's generator or parties authorized to decrypt the data.*

  So, once we SSH into our EC2 instance, we update the list of available packages: